teambit/envs/packages/ts-compiler/README.md

 Some configuration is imposed on tsc from bit:

 1. `ImportHelpers` (a.k.a `tslib`) is forced to false by default because the pattern makes less sense in a component perspective.
-This may be configured by using. the following key in `bit.json` - TODO:add here.
+This may be configured by using the following key in `bit.json` -
 2. The entry of a component and the entry of a project are different.
 This will force configuration change around `files`|`include`.
 3. for now multilayer configuration isn't supported so `extends` keyword will be omitted.
 Missing config can be done with overrides.